Tous les garçons et les filles

-"Tous les garçons et les filles" (English: "All the Boys and Girls") is a song by French singer-songwriter Françoise Hardy, with Roger Samyn credited as co-writer on Hardy's original 1962 yé-yé-era recording.
+"Tous les garçons et les filles" (English: "All the Boys and Girls") is a song by French singer-songwriter Françoise Hardy, co-written with Roger Samyn.
 The song recounts the feelings of a young person who has never known love and her envy of the couples that surround her.
 Hardy's single, released internationally, was a massive hit in France, where it spent 15 non-consecutive weeks at number one (four separate runs) between late October 1962 and mid-April 1963.

 Background

 Hardy performed the song in a telecast on the evening of Sunday 28 October 1962 in a musical interlude during the results of the 1962 referendum to allow direct election of the president of the French Republic.
 The record quickly became a success, selling 500,000 copies by the end of the year.
-In Italy Italian version sold 255,000 while French version sold 140,000 copies.
-Additionally, it is quoted several times by the main characters in J.L.
-Carr's 1988 novel What Hetty Did.
+In Italy the Italian version sold 255,000 while French version sold 140,000 copies.

 Françoise Hardy also recorded the song in English ("Find Me a Boy", 1964), Italian ("Quelli della mia età", 1962; collected in Françoise Hardy canta per voi in italiano, 1963), and German ("Peter und Lou", 1963; collected in In Deutschland, 1965.)

 Jimmy Page participated in the recording session as a session musician.

+The song is quoted several times by the main characters in J.L.
+Carr's 1988 novel What Hetty Did.